Whoistolu/leaderboard/README.md

 - Create a branch to work on
 - Run `npm run build`
 - Run `npm start` to start the server
-- Or open the `index.html` file in the dist directory
+- Or open the `index.html` file in the dist directory with liveserver

 ## Authors